amosmoyo/COVID19-ESTIMATOR/README.md

 # Angular5

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.
+COVID19-ESTIMATOR is a simple project that is--- created to collect information and provide reports on the impact of covid19 to the society.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+## Project Developed by Amos Moyo...
+Contact +254710510906

 ## Code scaffolding